-Grids are awesome.
+Grids are great.
 They can be a tool that creates structure from chaos.
 They can offer flexibility.
 They create rhythm.
 I could go on and on about why I love grids and grid-based layouts, but I think you get the point.

 There are many types of grids.
 One well-known type of grid is based on the golden section.
 Often, it consists of a single rectangular frame on a page, though it can be more complicated.